PaulKinlan/paul.kinlan.me/content/en/creating-a-lighthouse-gatherer-to-get-high-resolution-screenshot.md

 slug = "lighthouse-full-res-screenshot-gatherer"
 summary = "I created a custom Lighthouse Gatherer that captures high-resolution screenshots of web pages, using the Puppeteer API.
-Despite the complexity of the task, the process was surprisingly easy and efficient." tags = ["puppeteer", "gatherer", "lighthouse"] title = "Creating a Lighthouse Gatherer to get high resolution screenshots"
+Despite the complexity of the task, the process was surprisingly easy and efficient." tags = ["puppeteer", "gatherer", "lighthouse"] title = "Creating a Lighthouse Gatherer to generate high-res screenshots for your Audit"

 +++
 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) has an awesome yet little known [API](https://github.com/GoogleChrome/lighthouse/blob/main/docs/new-audits.md).
 Anything that Lighthouse can do, so can you and as far as I can tell, pretty much every [Audit](https://github.com/GoogleChrome/lighthouse/tree/main/core/audits) and [Gatherer](https://github.com/GoogleChrome/lighthouse/tree/main/core/gather) that runs in lighthouse is open.